johnsusek/vuekit/README.md

 * Viewing some classes in the Safari Inspector will crash the app because they send unsupported ObjC selectors to the class

+# FAQ

+> I see thousands of packages in node_modules, does my app need all of these?

+No, VueKit apps use only one package, `@vue/runtime-core`, which is a pared-down subset of the full `vue` package.
+The modules in node_modules are used for development tools.
+Take a look at the generated javascript in the build/ directory to see the entirety of your app with dependencies included.